aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 ...

-// DereferenceResource finds if there are any AWSResourceReference fields present
+// ResolveReferences finds if there are any AWSResourceReference fields present
 // in the AWSResource passed in parameter and attempts to resolve those reference
 // fields into target field.
 // It returns a resolved AWSResource, boolean representing whether any reference
 // fields were present and an error if the passed AWSResource's reference fields
 // cannot be resolved
-func (rm *resourceManager) DereferenceResource(
+func (rm *resourceManager) ResolveReferences(
 	ctx context.Context,
 	apiReader client.Reader,
 	res acktypes.AWSResource,